HomeAfrican SafarisAfrican Safari Guide

 Etosha National Park

 Where is it?
-Located in the north of Namibia, Etosha is a name that resonates with safari goers who look to explore more than the famous dunes, San culture, and quaint coastal towns of this fascinating country.
+In the north of Namibia, Etosha resonates with safari goers who want to explore more than the famous dunes, San culture, and quaint coastal towns of this fascinating country.

 Highlights of the park: